dolik-rce/pegof/README.md

 Workaround is to run the file through PackCC directly, this will produce much more informative message stating what happened and also on which line and column in the input file to look.
 If the PackCC processes the file without error then you've found an error in pegof and bug report would be appreciated.

+## Unicode support

+This tool is currently lacking proper unicode support in many places.
+It is planned to be added later.

 ## Building